 - Take Summer Classes at Your Local Community College

-Tuition at a four year college or university can be a bit high.
+Tuition at a four-year college or university can be a bit high.
 Community college tuition is much less expensive.
 Speak to your advisor and ask if you can pick up some credits at your local CC during the summer.
-If they will transfer, to your chosen college or university, you can save a significant amount of money.
+If they transfer to your chosen college or university, you can save a significant amount of money.

 - Use Your Student Discount Card

 One of the best saving techniques for money loving students is right in your wallet.
 Your student ID card can often be used as a discount card.
 You can save money on movies, going out to eat, dry cleaning, hotel stays, taxi fare, clothing, and other items.
 Sometimes, you can even save money on things you order online.